dub1t0/shido-validator/README.md

 persistent_peers = ""

 ```
-> Here you should update the list with the one gathered from the "s" command.
+> Here you should update the list with the one gathered from the "peers" command.
+> Or copy latests seeds from here [Seeds](https://github.com/dub1t0/shido-validator/blob/main/seeds.txt)

 > You have to restart your node to see the effects.